 As a VMware administrator, I want the ability to write or update my PowerCLI scripts on GitHub from whatever system I have with me.
 Sometimes it may be my corporate-issued Windows device, and other times it might be my personal MacBook Pro.
 Regardless, I want to be able to synchronize my work on both systems and platforms.
 Now that both Microsoft PowerShell and Visual Studio Code are available on both platforms, I can work on either platform at any time and pick right up where I may have left off.

-Much like my earlier Git Integration with VS Code (for Windows) series, I’ve broken this blog series down into the following parts:
+Much like my earlier Git Integration with VS Code (for Windows) series, I’ve broken this blog series down into the following three parts:

 - Part 1 – Installing PowerShell and VMware PowerCLI (this post)